sei-mkaar/wictf-web/docs/faq.md

 12. _CTF Support is asking for my challenge **Support Code**.
 Where can I find it?_

     The challenge Support Code can be found in the lower-right corner of the challenge pane.
-The Support Code looks similar to this: a347c5c6 a00.
+The Support Code looks similar to this: `a347c5c6 a00`.

+13. I am interested in the platform used to run this CTF.
+Where can I learn more about it?

+    The _WiCyS 2022 CTF_ uses open source software from the [Software Engineering Institute](https://sei.cmu.edu) at Carnegie Mellon University to develop, deploy and manage the competition.
+Specifically, the [**Foundry Appliance**](https://github.com/cmu-sei/foundry-appliance)&mdash;a ready-to-use, competition virtual appliance &mdash;was used to quickly deploy the apps for this event.